 Sample types determine the right measurement techniques for accurate color data, so understanding these characteristics that drive your approach is the first step to utilizing your color measurement solutions.
 For example, accurate color quantification for transparent plastic preforms requires measuring via transmission, while opaque plastics require reflectance measurements.

-Today’s spectrophotometers/colorimeters are available in portable, benchtop, and online models, designed to monitor color variations and changes in real time, from start to finish.
+Today’s spectrophotometers/colorimeters are available in portable, benchtop, and in-line models, designed to monitor color variations and changes in real time, from start to finish.
 Even slight alterations in color can be detected easily and allow for simple changes to be made at any stage of production, saving wasted materials, time, and money.
 These simple tools are beneficial for efficiently and effectively creating quality products and increasing sales.

 Spectrophotometric Applications in Plastic Manufacturing